Dr. Treidler of Stony Brook University Hospital has no relevant financial relationships to disclose.)

-Viruses are important causes of viral myositis.
-In addition to myriad other infections, both viruses and retroviral contributions to retroviruses are well-known human pathogens that can be associated with an inflammatory myopathy.
-Either by direct infection of muscle or the ensuing inflammatory response, viruses are associated clinically with myositis.
-Advances in humans have important clinical, antiretroviral, and theoretical implications.
-The theoretical implications especially stem from the possibility that antiretroviral treatment myositis may also occur as a result of treatment of the initial infection.
-Theoretically, certain infectious agents could trigger certain “idiopathic” chronic inflammatory myopathies, or their occasional association might shed light on pathogenesis and offer practical treatment strategies for these classic neuromuscular diseases.
-This became especially important in the 1990s when HIV and other retroviruses as well as hepatitis C virus were investigated for their role in polymyositis and inclusion body myositis (among many other neurologic diseases).
+Myositis is one of the complications of viral infections.
+Viral myositis is an illness characterized by muscle weakness and pain associated with elevated muscle enzyme levels and laboratory evidence of viral infection, ideally supported by detection of viral presence in the muscle.
+Both viruses and retroviruses are well-known pathogens that can be associated with an inflammatory myopathy.
+Viral myositis results from direct infection of muscle or the ensuing inflammatory response.
+The treatment of viral myositis overlaps with the treatment of the initial infection.
+Certain infectious agents could trigger “idiopathic” chronic inflammatory myopathies, or their occasional association might shed light on pathogenesis and offer practical treatment strategies for these classic neuromuscular diseases.
+This became especially important in the 1990s when HIV and other retroviruses as well as hepatitis C virus were investigated for their role in polymyositis and inclusion body myositis.
 In this article, the authors discuss the clinical manifestations, pathogenesis, and diagnoses of viral and retroviral myositis.

 • Viral myositis manifests with myalgia, weakness, and, rarely, rhabdomyolysis.